 What the Scholarship Covers:

-- The Arkansas Promise Scholarship™ provides $2000 annually split between Fall and Spring semesters for courses (excluding correspondence) taken on the Arkansas State University-Jonesboro campus only.
+- The Arkansas Promise Scholarship™ provides a minimum $1000 annually split between Fall and Spring semesters for courses taken on the Arkansas State University-Jonesboro campus only.
 Awards are contingent on the availability of funds.

 - This scholarship is awarded for the duration of eight consecutive semesters or through completion of the undergraduate degree, whichever occurs first, provided the student maintains all scholarship requirements.